hoereth/i18n-maven-plugin/doc/README_JAVASCRIPT.md

 alert(i18n.dialog.confirm_update$);
 ```

 Please note the dollar sign, which acts as 'terminator'.
-Otherwise, Javascript would not be able to tell, if you are about to access the tree structure or a concrete value.
+Without, Javascript would not be able to tell if you are about to access the tree structure or a concrete value.